Introduction to Penetration Testing and Ethical Hacking [2024]

 Criminal charges and fines may be imposed on malicious hackers who operate outside the bounds of morality and the law.

 5. Use of Knowledge Ethical hackers attempt to identify and address security flaws for the benefit of organizations and society as a whole.
-Malicious hackers abuse their knowledge and ability to take advantage of weaknesses for their own gain or the harm of others.
+Malicious hackers abuse their knowledge and ability to take advantage of weaknesses for their gain or the harm of others.

 Certifications for Ethical Hackers